nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

     Keep track of GCP service charges from the billing account section of the GCP console (e.g., invoice information can be found in the <span class="highlight_txt">Transactions</span> section).
 For more information and tutorials on monitoring expenses, see [GCP documentation](https://cloud.google.com/billing/docs).

     Tracking the exact and estimated costs on GCP can be challenging.
 See [this blog post](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) for an explanation of monitoring computing costs.

+    Now that the billing account is set up, you can use GCP resources!

 ## Centralized billing account